cielziyun/CODEWORDs/SKO/WEEK 10/readme.md

 ## Third milestone of major projects

-Based on last week's research and experiments with codes, I varied font sizes and developed a bit further based on the function of "text wiggle" [link to Text wiggle](https://editor.p5js.org/aferriss/sketches/B1VGG0L-7).
+Based on last week's codes, I varied font sizes and developed a bit further based on the function of "text wiggle" [link to Text wiggle](https://editor.p5js.org/aferriss/sketches/B1VGG0L-7) and use it as a text background for my sketch.

 [Link to the sketch](https://cielziyun.github.io/CODEWORDs-SKO/SKO/WEEK%2010/week%2010%20milestone/)